 Much like the rest of Danelectro pedals, D-7 Fab Fuzz comes in that weird looking case.
 With that said, it’s still very durable in terms of build quality and materials used, so you don’t have to worry about it breaking on you.
 There are three knobs on it, one for volume, fuzz, and tone, which are oddly positioned on the back of the pedal.
 This model does not come with true bypass, which is admittedly one of its flaws.

 Much like the Stylish Fuzz, Danelectro D-7 Fab Fuzz brings a more traditional fuzz tone that isn’t all too versatile.
 However, it’s one of the best fuzz effects you can get in this price range.
 The tone is warm and rich enough to be used in a variety of music genres.
-With that said, it has its limits, but if you’re okay with those limits, this should be one of the best cheap fuzz pedals you can buy.
+With that said, it has its limits, but if you’re okay with those limits, this should be one of the best cheap fuzz pedals for the money.

-This compact pedal from Andoer gives you a unique fuzz sound and an array of customization options for right around $25.
+This compact pedal from Andoer gives you a unique fuzz sound and an array of customization options for an insanely low price.
 The aluminum casing is not only sized to fit easily on any pedal rack, it’s made of a durable aluminum alloy that will stand up to years of consistent use.
 While the sound is obviously the most important thing, it’s also well-designed aesthetically, with two different color options for you to choose from.

 The controls on this mini pedal are arranged to make best use of the limited space.
 At the top are three dials for controlling the drive, dry blend, and volume of the effect.
 Below this is a larger dial for changing the tone of the fuzz.
 Turn it all the way to “Bass Buzz” for a low, rich distortion reminiscent of old-school germanium transistors; turn it all the way to “Treble Bite” and you’ll get a brighter, more cutting fuzz.
 When you want a clean tone, you can use the footswitch on the bottom of the pedal to give you a transparent true bypass.
 The LED indicator light on the pedal’s face makes it easy to see the state of your pedal.